 Investing for the first time can be intimidating, which is why we are writing this series for beginning investors.
 The first article in the series covered why we should invest.
-In it we discussed the importance of investing and how it’s not as difficult as many people believe.
+In it, we discussed the importance of investing and how it’s not as difficult as many people believe.
 In this article, we discuss ways to invest and different types of investments.

-Investment Basics – Types of Investments
+Types of Investments

 Certificates of Deposit

-A Certificate of Deposit (CD) is a short-term, debt-based investment offered by a bank.
-In short, you give your money to the bank who lends it out to someone in the form of a loan.
-You receive your money back plus interest anywhere from three months to six years later.
-CDs are very low risk investments, but they also offer relatively low returns.
+A certificate of deposit is a short-term, debt-based investment offered by a bank.
+Basically, you give your money to the bank, which lends it out to someone else in the form of a loan.
+You receive your money back plus interest, anywhere from three months to six years later.
+CDs are very low-risk investments, but they also offer relatively low returns.

 This means you actually buy the bond at less than face value and redeem it for face value upon the maturity date.
 T-bills are backed by the government and offer the closest thing to a risk-free investment available to any investor.
 However, their very low yield is a major drawback.
-US Savings bonds can be similar low risk, low return investments.

 However, they are long-term investments, which means that your money is tied up for anywhere from 10 to 30 years.
 If you need to sell your bond before it reaches maturity, the sale may result in a loss.
-Also, though bonds are relatively low risk, it is always possible that the bond issuer may declare bankruptcy or otherwise default, meaning it is possible to lose money.
+Also, though bonds are relatively low-risk investments, it is always possible that the bond issuer may declare bankruptcy or otherwise default, meaning it is possible to lose money.

-Dividend investing is a popular and proven way to invest in stocks, but if your stocks do not pay dividends (not all do), then you only make money if your stock increases in value.
+Dividend investing is a popular and proven way to invest in stocks, but if your stocks do not pay dividends, then you only make money if your stock increases in value.
 Unlike a bond, your return on investment is not guaranteed with a stock.
 Stock values fluctuate from day to day, which means that your risk is greater — as are your potential returns.

-The main difference between index funds and mutual funds is active management vs. passive management.
-Mutual funds are managed actively, meaning the portfolio manager actively chooses which stocks to purchase based on the mutual fund goal, and index funds are passively managed, meaning the stocks in the index fund are based on a preset list of stocks.
-Most index funds track a market index such as the S&P 500, NASDAQ, Wilshire 5000, indexes which track foreign markets, and similar stock-market indices.
+The main difference between index funds and mutual funds is active management versus passive management.
+Mutual funds are managed actively, meaning the portfolio manager actively chooses which stocks to purchase based on the mutual fund goal.
+Index funds are managed passively, meaning the stocks in the index fund are based on a preset list of stocks.
+Most index funds track a market index such as the S&P 500 index, NASDAQ index, Wilshire 5000 index, foreign indices, and similar stock-market indices.

-Gold, Silver, Precious Metals, and Commodities
+Precious Metals and Material Commodities

-Which type of investment is best?
+Which Type of Investment is Best?